Sir Gavin Williamson: ‘Many mistakes made’ with Covid school closures

 Sir Gavin’s written evidence describes a “discombobulating 24-hour sea change” from keeping schools open on March 16, to talking about closing them on March 17, and an announcement to shut them made the following day.

-Sir Gavin was also questioned on the exam grading used in summer 2020 and preparations for reopening schools in autumn 2020.
+Sir Gavin was also questioned on the exam grading used in summer 2020, preparations for reopening schools in autumn 2020, and decisions to close schools in 2021.

 He had said in his previous written evidence that the then-Prime Minister’s decision in May 2020 to announce the phased reopening of schools was not possible to deliver, as it would not work with the social distancing rules at the time.